spacepatcher/firehol-ip-aggregator/README.md

 **Example usage**

 Application is able to get search requests in IP or CIDR format, also in mixed list of both data types.
 To search, run the command:

 `python client.py -s 149.255.60.136`

-Here is an example of the result of the request ip using the client:
+Here is an example of the result of the request IP `149.255.60.136` using the client:
 ```
 {
     "blacklisted_count": 1,
+    "contains_entries": 1265303,
     "feeds_available": 188,
     "request_time": "2018-02-02T14:27:59.957559+03:00",
     "requested_count": 1,